rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 type: article
 created_date: '2013-04-25'
 created_by: Kevin Richey
-last_modified_date: '2016-01-29'
+last_modified_date: '2019-01-22'
 last_modified_by: Rose Coste
 product: Microsoft Exchange
 product_url: exchange
 ---

-This article provides information for domain administrators working with Rackspace Directory Sync.
-It includes information on how Directory Sync works with Active Directory and local domains to sync to Rackspace Hosted Email.
+This article provides information for administrators using Rackspace Directory Sync.
+It includes information on how Directory Sync works with Active Directory and local domains to synchronize to Rackspace Hosted Email.

-The benefits of using Directory Sync for your organization include:
+Using Directory Sync for your organization includes these benefits :

--   **Same sign-on**: Users have to remember only one password for their local network access and their email accounts for a same sign-on experience.
+-   **Same sign-on**: Users have one password for their local network access and their email accounts for a same sign-on experience.
--   **Ease of management**: Administrators benefit by adding and managing mail-enabled objects directly in Active Directory from a familiar Microsoft Active Directory interface.
-You choose which user objects to synchronize.
-You can synchronize as few as one user in your Active Directory, or synchronize all of them at the same time.
+-   **Ease of management**: Administrators can manage mail-enabled objects directly from a familiar Microsoft&reg; Active Directory interface.
+Choose which user objects to synchronize.
+Synchronize as few as one user in your Active Directory, or synchronize all of them at the same time.
 -   **Save time**: For many larger organizations, the Directory Sync service can save considerable effort and time when onboarding new